top of page

 Hemp is susceptible to pests and diseases.
 Growers need to develop the right techniques for harvesting their crop and hemp farmers may need to invest in specialized equipment and new infrastructure to grow and process a marketable hemp crop.

-Despite the steep learning curve and the additional risks that (can) come with growing hemp, there is still a lot to be bullish about when it comes to growing hemp.
+Despite the steep learning curve and the additional risks that (can) come with growing hemp, there is still a lot to celebrate when it comes to growing hemp.

-Each year past legalization hemp farmers learn more about growing the crop, prices are stabilizing and markets are emerging.
+Each year hemp farmers learn more about growing the crop, prices are stabilizing, and new markets emerge.
+In 2021 according to the USDA, 41.4 Million dollars of hemp fiber was grown.

-The first fiber hemp processing facility is slated to start processing hemp fiber in 2021 in Texas, creating demand for farmers in Texas and surrounding states.
-The use of CBD and the other hemp-derived cannabinoids continues to increase as the public becomes more familiar with the positive health benefits of hemp.
-Hemp proponents hope the U.S. will eventually legalize adding CBD to food and beverage products, creating greater demand.
+There are now over 20 hemp fiber processing facilities in the U.S. The first started processing hemp fiber in 2021 in Texas, creating demand for farmers in Texas and surrounding states.
+The use of CBD and other hemp-derived cannabinoids continues to increase as the public becomes more familiar with the positive health benefits of hemp.
+Hemp proponents hope the U.S. will eventually fully legalize adding CBD to food and beverage products, creating greater demand.

-Textile, paper, construction and many other industries (including the graphene sector that produces lithium batteries) remain keenly interested in using hemp fibers.
+Textile, paper, construction, livestock bedding, bioplastics, and many other industries (including the graphene sector that produces lithium batteries) remain keenly interested in using hemp fibers.
 The animal feed industry is moving to legalize using spent hemp grain to feed animals, creating a secondary byproduct industry that could make growing hemp for its grain alone more profitable.

-Make sure to do your own research.
-Start first with your state agricultural department and their hemp division.
+It's important to do your own research.
+Start first with your state agricultural department and its hemp division.
 Seek out other hemp growers in your area, carefully vet hemp seed suppliers and potential buyers.
+And understand the best way to grow this crop within the legal limits.
 Check with university agricultural departments for the latest research on best practice standards and growing guides for hemp farmers.

 Here are some additional resources about growing hemp: